 DIFFIE I – the Patentee argued that this relates to the DES encryption which is a block cipher, whereas the A5 encryption is a stream cipher.
 Consequently, the Error Detection Code redundancies of the GSM Standard cannot exist in DES.
 That as may be, the Diffie I citation is from 1977 and predates the GSM standard.
 Professor Herzberg admitted that it does not relate to cellular networks.
 The Deputy Commissioner ruled that it is not novelty destroying with regards to the claimed invention.

 PESONEN – this relates to Brute Force Attacks.
 Section 4.1 states:

 “A real-time brute-force attack against the GSM security system is not feasible, as stated above.
 The time complexity of the attack is 2^54 (2^64 if the ten bits were not zeroed out).
 This requires too much time in order to be feasible in eavesdropping on GSM calls in real-time.

 … The attack can be optimized by giving up on a specific key after the first invalid keystream bit.
 This would cut the required time down by one-third.
 The attack can also be distributed between multiple chips, thus drastically decreasing the time required .”

 The patentee noted that even if this was technologically feasible, the attacker would have to know which key was the right one and this would require knowledge of the redundancies which is not described in Pesonen.
-Under cross-examination Dr Herzberg was forced to concur.
+Under cross-examination Professor Herzberg was forced to concur that this was the case.
 The attack described is a known plaintext attack and not a ciphertext only attack.
 Although Pesonen related to redundancies, Professor Herzberg admitted that this was an inaccurate choice of words.

 The Deputy Commissioner ruled that neither Diffie nor Personen anticipated that attack described and claimed by the patentee.